Graphene-driven correlated electronic states in one dimensional defects within WS$_2$: Introduction

-The role of the substrate for the formation of TLLs in MTBs has yet to be fully ascertained, and, in addition, a comprehensive understanding of the macroscopic band structure with the local electronic structure in TLL formation requires explanation.
-In order to address these questions, we engineer 1D defects into 2D WS$_2$ grown on graphene with tunable control over both length and density via a post-synthesis, \emph{in-situ} approach.
-Measurement techniques cross-correlating STM/STS together with spatially- and nano angle-resolved photo emission spectroscopy (nARPES) help to give a broad range of information both on the electronic band structure of the system and the nature of the defects.\cite{10.1021/acsnano.8b06574} Non-contact atomic force microscopy (ncAFM) further enables structure identification of MTBs that host a TLL, where a metallic tip is functionalized with a CO molecule.\cite{Barja2016,10.1021/acsnano.9b04611}
+The influence of the substrate on TLL formation in 1DMs within a TMD is not yet fully understood nor has it been systematically studied.
+Reports have shown that 1DM structures placed on Au and graphite show no evidence of TLL \cite{10.1021/acsnano.0c05397}.
+The hypothesis investigated in this report is that the vertical and direct contact of the 1DM on graphene is critical for the formation of a TLL.
+In this regard, a clear explanation is needed to connect the macroscopic band structure with the local electronic structure.
+In order to address these questions, we engineer 1DMs into 2D WS$_2$ grown on graphene with tunable control over both length and density via a post-synthesis, in-situ approach.
+Measurement techniques cross-correlating STM/STS together with spatially- and nano angle-resolved photo emission spectroscopy (nARPES) help to give a broad range of information both on the electronic band structure of the system and the nature of the defects\cite{10.1021/acsnano.8b06574}.
+Non-contact atomic force microscopy (ncAFM) further enables structure identification of 1DMs that host a TLL, where a metallic tip is functionalized with a CO molecule\cite{Barja2016,10.1021/acsnano.9b04611}.

-We report new insights into the role of the graphene substrate in TLL formation within 1D TMD MTB heterostructures.
-Two 1D defect symmetries are unamibiguously identified, where their controlled introduction enables TLL formation.
-Exclusive doping (charge transfer) from graphene into an MTB gives on the order of $\sim$4-5 electrons per MTB, which brings the E$_F$ of graphene near the Dirac point reducing its screening power and, therefore, increasing the electron-electron interaction in the MTBs.
-We also observe an atomically localized band gap renormalization over the MTB/TLL systems, with indications of the conduction band taking part in TLL formation.
+We report the role of the graphene substrate in TLL formation within TMD 1DM heterostructures.
+Two main types of 1DM defects are identified, in addition to combinations and strained subsets, where their controlled introduction enables TLL formation.
+Exclusive doping (charge transfer) from graphene into a 1DM gives on the order of $\sim$3-8 electrons per measured 1DM, which brings the E$_F$ of graphene near the Dirac point, reducing its screening power and, therefore, increasing the electron-electron interaction in the 1DMs.
+We also observe an atomically localized band gap renormalization over the 1DM/TLL systems, with indications of the conduction band taking part in TLL formation.
+Additionally, as further proof that graphene is in fact playing a fundamental role and bolstering our hypothesis, when 1DMs are in contact with a wide band gap material, such as multilayered TMD atop graphene, the TLL structure does not appear.
+These findings underscore the unique role of graphene as an ideal substrate for TLL formation, striking a balance between charge donation and minimal screening, where, in comparison, metals over-screen electron-electron interactions and gapped systems lack sufficient free carriers.
+This insight opens new avenues for engineering 1D correlated states in 2D materials.